 - When should components of your plan be prepared, such as quality assurance plans, procedures, and test scripts?

-Who Prepare Test Plan Template?
+Who Prepares Test Plan Template?

 What Is Software Test Plan Template?